 Tom & Alice on their wedding day in 1952

 The First Visit

-Tim had received permission from Tom’s physician, but was still concerned before their first visit to the new pool—after all, his father had progressive dementia, and the pool was full of strangers.
-Granted, they were seniors like Tom, but the class was an exercise class, and not specifically for those with Alzheimer’s and related dementias (ADRD).
+Tim received permission from Tom’s physician, but that didn’t completely assuage his concern over their first visit to the new pool.
+After all, his father had progressive dementia, and not only was the facility foreign to him, and the pool unfamiliar, but he would be required to use a lift in front of a group of strangers.
+Granted, they were seniors as well, but the class was an exercise class, and not specifically meant for those with Alzheimer’s/dementia.

 Tom and Alice Together

-Alice always waited in the pool at the bottom of the lift, and as soon as Tom was in the water, the first thing that happened was a quick kiss between the two.
-Tom was also gifted with a powerful singing voice.
-After the kiss, he’d sing the chorus of a song to his wife and the other members of the group, who quickly accepted him as a valued member.
-“He delighted them, and they delighted him,” Tim said.
+Whenever Tom joined the class, Alice waited in the pool at the bottom of the lift, and as soon as Tom was in the water, the two would share a quick kiss.
+After the kiss, Tom—who was gifted with the vocal range and pleasing tone of a classic Irish tenor—would sing a couple choruses of a familiar tune to his wife and the other members of the group, who quickly accepted him as a valued member.
+“He delighted them, and they delighted him,” says Tim.

 Tim continued to take his dad swimming until less than 60 days before dementia took Tom’s life.

 What You Can Do for Your Loved One

 This story provides an inspiring example of how person-centered care can effectively revive memory for those living with Alzheimer’s/dementia.
 When a caregiver is able to assimilate a knowledge of the personal history and meaningful activities of the person in their care, they can design activities that provide the ultimately personal, positive experiences that stimulate memory.